NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

 Without the shape it is not possible to even begin laying out the tensor in memory.

+*****************
+Shape Terminology
+*****************

+layered
+   We say a tensor is layered if its elements are also tensors (of rank greater than 0).

+logical layering
+   If we partition a tensor's modes into sub ranges we conceptually split the tensor into two layers.
+The elements of the outer layer are now slices of the original tensor with the indices of the outer layer being used to index slices.
+We term this a logical layering because...

+physical layering
+    Chipping

 ********************
 Shape Considerations
 ********************

+layered
+   While a layered tensor may seem exotic, in practice we often think of a tensor as being layered.
+For example, a distributed tensor is often thought of as being a tensor whose elements are tiles (which are themselves tensors)

 #.
 Element-based API.